Host & Moderators

 Host, Inside the NBA

-Ernie Johnson is the iconic voice of TNT Sports, a six-time Sports Emmy Award winner and long-time host of TNT’s Inside the NBA studio show.
-With Johnson as host, Inside the NBA has won five Sports Emmy Awards for Outstanding Studio Show – Daily.
-In addition to his 34 years hosting Inside the NBA, Johnson hosts TNT Sports and CBS’s NCAA Division I Men’s Basketball Championship studio coverage (since 2011) and has been an integral part of MLB on TBS game and studio coverage since 2007.
-Johnson also cohosts (alongside Charles Barkley) “The Steam Room,” a weekly podcast on sports news, pop culture and entertainment.
+Ernie Johnson is the iconic voice of TNT Sports, a seven-time Sports Emmy Award winner and long-time host of TNT’s Inside the NBA studio show.
+With Johnson as host, Inside the NBA has won six Sports Emmy Awards for Outstanding Studio Show – Daily.
+In addition to his 35 years hosting Inside the NBA, Johnson hosts TNT Sports and CBS’s NCAA Division I Men’s Basketball Championship studio coverage (since 2011).
+Johnson also cohosts (alongside Charles Barkley) The Steam Room, a weekly podcast on sports news, pop culture and entertainment.

 Johnson was inducted into the 2023 class of the Sports Broadcasting Hall of Fame.
 Additionally, he was recognized as the 2021 “National Sportscaster of the Year” by the National Sports Media Association and previously received the Vince Lombardi Cancer Foundation “Award of Excellence.”
 Johnson is also a best-selling author with Unscripted: The Unpredictable Moments that Make Life Extraordinary.